adobe/cryptr/README.md

 Current release can be [downloaded here](https://github.com/jcrowthe/cryptr/releases).
 Cryptr supports Windows, Linux and Mac OS.
 It has been tested on Windows 10, Ubuntu 16.04 Desktop, and macOS 10.12 Sierra.

+For *Linux*, use the `.AppImage` files.
+They are self-contained binaries that run on every major linux distro.
+Just make it executable and run it.
+[AppImage information here!](https://appimage.org/)

 ## Building from Source
+You only need to do this if you want to contribute code, or run Cryptr in developer mode.
+(For Linux binaries, see above).

 ```
 git clone https://github.com/jcrowthe/cryptr.git